ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 The HyTrust® CloudControl™ service enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 When the service is combined with HyTrust DataControl®, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or VMware ESXi™ server within the {{site.data.keyword.cloud}} data center.
 {: shortdesc}

-The following versions of the HyTrust CloudControl service are installed, based on the VMware NSX® networking solution type of your instance:
-* 5.6 for vCenter Server with NSX-V
-* 6.2 for vCenter Server with NSX-T
+New installations of HyTrust CloudControl are supported only for VMware vCenter server with NSX-T instances.
+The HyTrust CloudControl version that is installed is 6.2.1.
+Previous installations of HyTrust CloudControl 5.6 are still supported for existing vCenter server with NSX-V instances.
+{:note}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).